Prajwal-k-tech/Sol-hack-for-earth/DEMO_SCRIPT.md

 ---

 ## 🎯 Closing Statement (30 seconds)
-> "Sol-AI Planner isn't just about finding dirty panels - we're solving the entire cleaning problem intelligently.
+> "sol isn't just about finding dirty panels - we're solving the entire cleaning problem intelligently.
 In a world where every kilowatt-hour matters for our planet's future, we're making sure solar farms operate at peak efficiency.
 Thank you."

 ---